 Image posed by model.

 With adoption, you have the duration of your pregnancy to make a final decision.
 However, if you are considering adoption, you should begin prenatal care as soon as possible.
 Also, the sooner you begin to interview adoption agencies and/or adoption attorneys, the more control you may have over the selection of the adoptive parent(s) and the placement of your baby.
 With a little advanced planning, you will have the opportunity to select the agency or attorney, the adoptive parent(s) and how much contact you would like to have after the adoption has been finalized.

-Our counselors are available to talk to for up to one year after your decision so you will not have to go through the adoption process alone.
 Call or visit one of our three Bay Area medical clinics in San Francisco, Redwood City or Oakland today.
 Our services are offered at no cost to you and will be completely confidential.

 The information listed here is for educational purposes only.
 The adoption process can vary from state to state.
 Support Circle does not operate as an adoption agency.
 In cases where a woman chooses to place her baby for adoption, Support Circle would continue to act as her advocate, while the adoption agency would act as an advocate for the baby.